Rascarquapac/cyansim/README.md

         - Network medium: the type of network for telemetry data
         - A defautl value will be proposed
         - A selection list will be proposed from existing alternatives
-    - ux_camera.py: selection of camera based on a substring, on the brand or on the type of camera
+    - ViewCamera class: selection of camera based on a substring, on the brand or on the type of camera
-    - ux_lens.py: selection of lens properties
+    - ViewLens class: selection of lens properties
-    - ux_network.py: selection of telemetry network
+    - ViewNetwork class: selection of telemetry network
-    - ux_sidebar.py: sidebar display
+    - Sidebar: sidebar display
   - Output :
     - a dataframe with properties for each camera choosen
     - a JSON file describing the setup.
 In check mode the JSON file can be replace the user selection in order to test independently the "Cyanview equipment induction"

 - gear_xxx: inducing Cyanview equipment according to use-case and Cyanview
 - draw_xxx: drawing of the use case equipped with Cyanview gear
+## Input data
+- The simulator can use Cyanview device description from either a Google Gsheet or a pickle file.
+The choic is set by the "gsheet" variable in the secrets.toml file (.streamlit folder)
+- The simulator can be set with a predefined use case.
+The choice is set by the "case_init" variable in the secrets.toml file .
+The json file with the setup description is defined in simulator.py.
+The final setup description is always stored in the json file defined in simulator.py (…TODO: split input and output json file…)
 ## Description  of "Camera Descriptor" Spreadsheet
 ### Camera Sheet
 Fields describing properties of the camera allowing to select the required accessories for data link, power supply and any recommendations related to the use of the camera.